jimz011/homekit-infused/README.md

 <a href="https://www.buymeacoffee.com/w8Jnf6Hit" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

 # Home Assistant 0.97.x compatible Lovelace setup.
-My current Home Assistant install (current running version 0.97.0b2) This is my entirely new release with so much changes that you should read up if you already use parts from my setup!
+My current Home Assistant install (current running version 0.97.0b3) This is my entirely new release with so much changes that you should read up if you already use parts from my setup!
 If you are new to this please continue to the introduction below the changes.

-## Lovelace setup by jimzz011 July 2019 (*updated: 05/08/2019)
+## Lovelace setup by jimzz011 July 2019 (*updated: 07/08/2019)
+### Changes (07/08/2019)
+- Replaced automations.yaml file with a current one.
+There seemed to be duplicate automations in the old one.
+Use parts from this one instead.
 ### Changes (05/08/2019) (*note: This setup will work perfectly fine with 0.97.x however themes only seem to work when I throw an automation at it (this means it will be set for all users), the dynamic standard themes (day/night) will work just fine, though for now setting a theme per user does not work.
 If setting globally use the lovelace button I created and the corresponding automations (or make your own)!
 It probably has to do with the way I have themed this and might require a rewrite.

 A very very great summer to all of you, I hope you enjoy your summer.
 Today I have a great update for all of you.
 This update is massive!
 Why?
 Well remember that I wanted to experiment with conditional cards and more users?
 Well guess what I was not satisfied with the result.
 Yes I was satisfied with how it looked, but not the way it was coded.
 It was extremely slow to a point my old iPad Air wouldn't want to load this setup anymore.
 So this time around I have rewritten every single page in the setup and boy you are going to love this! (sorry for the ones that were adopting my previous setup, but this will make your life, and mine, a lot easier).